 Sustainability Systems Developers

-A green economy demands a strong group of specialised software developers and engineers to design, build and maintain the network of sensors and stochastic modelling to strengthen the workings of wind farms, smart energy grids and congestion pricing, amongst other systems.
+A green economy demands a strong group of specialized software developers and engineers to design, build and maintain the network of sensors and stochastic modelling to strengthen the workings of wind farms, smart energy grids and congestion pricing, amongst other systems.

 Coders with experience using large-scale enterprise resource planning and developers familiar with Open Source and Web 2.0 Applications have an advantage in the war for talent.